-- 1. This procedure is intended to address those circumstances in which a student is unable or unwilling to request a voluntary withdrawal from the college and a mandatory withdrawal is determined to be necessary to protect the health, safety, or property of that student and/or others or the integrity of the learning environment.
-This could include, but not be limited to, situations such as suicidal threats, self-injurious behavior, threats of bodily harm to, or damage to the property of, another person, and disruption to the normal operations and activities of the college, its students, faculty, or staff. - 2.
-This procedure is not intended to take the place of disciplinary actions that are in response to violations of the Code of Student Conduct, nor does it preclude the suspension or dismissal of students from the college as a result of such violations. - 3.
+- This procedure is intended to address those circumstances in which a student is unable or unwilling to request a voluntary withdrawal from the college and a withdrawal is determined to be necessary to protect the health, safety, or property of others or the integrity of the learning environment.
+This could include, but not be limited to, situations such as, threats of bodily harm to, or damage to the property of, another person, and disruption to the normal operations and activities of the college, its students, faculty, or staff. - This procedure is not intended to take the place of disciplinary actions that are in response to violations of the Code of Student Conduct, nor does it preclude the suspension or dismissal of students from the college as a result of such violations. - 3.
 Before an administrative withdrawal is considered, the student will be encouraged to take a voluntary withdrawal from the college.
 In the event that a student does not take such a voluntary withdrawal within 24 hours of notification that the college recommends that he/she does so, the steps described in this Procedure will be implemented.